justinmelnick/justinmelnick.github.io/_pages/publications.md

 2. Melnick, Justin.
 2025.
 Leaders and Followers in International Climate Politics.

+3. Kennard, Amanda and Justin Melnick.
+2025.
+Divergent Decarbonization: Great Power Competition and the Coming Climate Transition.

-3. Conevska, Aleksandra and Justin Melnick.
+4. Conevska, Aleksandra and Justin Melnick.
 2023.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.

 <!-- 4.
 Castillo-Quintana, Martin and Justin Melnick.
 2023.
 A Theory of the Consequences of Private Military Companies.  -->